KN878/keyword-finder/README.md

 # Desription
 This is a keyword searcher among the provided web pages.
 Urls are read from file <code>urls.txt</code>, keywords - <code>keywords.txt</code>.
-The results are writen in file <code>result.csv</code> in the format
+The results are written in a file <code>result.csv</code> in the format

     URL,keyword1,keyword2,...
     http://url1.com,1,1,...